 Check up on your Mac’s hard drive.
 This error can occur if the cables plugged into your hard drive have come loose.
 If so, reconnecting them might fix everything.
 If you heard any clicking sounds coming from the hard drive, though, you must immediately power the machine off.
 There is a reason why that noise is called “The Click of Death,” and as the name suggests it is quite dire.

 If you need data recovered, send the drive to a company that provides professional data recovery services with an ISO-5 cleanroom lab.
-We’ve had plenty of experience recovering data from MacBooks and other Apple laptop and desktop models suffering from this particular Grey Screen of Death:
+We’ve had plenty of experience recovering data from MacBooks and other Apple laptop and desktop models suffering from this particular Grey Screen of Death, otherwise go to your local Mac support store for help:

 This grey screen error seems like your Mac is saying “None shall pass!”
 While this may not be true, it can sure feel like it.
 The Prohibitory or “Circle No” Sign means that your Mac was unable to find a valid System Folder.
 In other words, the OS of your Mac is no longer functioning correctly.